When you hydrate is almost as important as how you hydrate.

 For many, sugars, sweeteners, and artificial or highly processed ingredients that are found in many other hydration products are also a no-go.

 We’re proud to offer support to those who are managing chronic illnesses.
-Click here to find out how we can help.
+Find out how we can help.

 Postural Orthostatic Tachycardia Syndrome (POTS)

-People diagnosed with POTS, a cardiac condition that affects blood flow and circulation, need a ton of fluids and electrolytes to regulate their blood pressure and heart rates.
+People diagnosed with POTS, a neurological condition that affects blood flow and circulation, need a ton of fluids and electrolytes to regulate their blood pressure and heart rates.

 Side effects of chemotherapy treatment such as vomiting or diarrhea can lead to an electrolyte imbalance called chemotherapy dehydration.
 Common symptoms include confusion and disorientation and can it can become serious if left untreated.